osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

    a     b     c     d

 ```
-The `TaggableMatcher` is evaluated by walking the tree in a depth-first, left-to-right fashion.
+The `TaggableMatcher` is evaluated by walking the tree in post-order (LRN).

 As mentioned in an earlier section, chained "="/"!=" operators are forbidden since expressions
 containing them are nonsensical in the context of tag matching.
 Expressions with chained equality